what3words/w3w-swift-wrapper/README.md

 In summary, the clip policy is used to optionally restrict the list of candidate `autosuggest` results, after which, if focus has been supplied, this will be used to rank the results in order of relevancy to the focus.

-The returned payload from the `autosuggest` method is described in the [what3words REST API documentation](https://developer.what3words.com/public-api/docs#autosuggest).
+The values returned from the `autosuggest` method are described in the [what3words REST API documentation](https://developer.what3words.com/public-api/docs#autosuggest).

 ### Usage